Zabrane/qlnd/doc/LightningTickerplants.md

 ```

 During library loading, this variable is used to set the location of both the TLS certificate and Macaroon token
-which are used for authentication with the `lnd` node, noth of which are created on startup.
+which are used for authentication with the `lnd` node, both of which are created on startup.

 In order to change the values of the `lnd` URL, TLS Certificate path and Macaroon token path post loading,
 the following functions are provided.